 The import process for both animal and non-animal origin products consists of several stages: prenotification, documentary check, identity check, and physical check.
 The chart below outlines the steps for each stage.
-Additional details on the import process are included in the guidelines for third-country imports available on the ANSVSA website (Romanian) and on the European Commission website (English).
+Additional details on the import process are included in the guidelines for third-country imports available on the <a href="Manage-Parameter-Answer: Answer: Answer: